 By the end of this course participants will understand:

-This training will be of interest to therapists and other professionals whose work involves supporting families, parents and caregivers (adoptive parents, foster parents, kinship carers, or residential carers), whose children have experienced developmental trauma and show attachment and relationship difficulties with their caregivers.
+This training will be of interest to therapists and other professionals whose work involves supporting families, parents and caregivers (adoptive parents, foster parents, kinship carers or residential carers), whose children have experienced developmental trauma and show attachment and relationship difficulties with their caregivers.
 DDP principles and interventions will be presented via lecture format, formal discussion, case examples, videotape of therapy sessions, role-play, and hand-outs.
-This Level One* (Introductory) 28 hour (4 Day) intensive training course is a pre-requisite to becoming a certified DDP practitioner and is strictly limited to only 24 participants.
+This Level One (Introductory) 28-hour (4-day) intensive training course is a pre-requisite to becoming a certified DDP practitioner and is strictly limited to only 27 participants.
 We expect it will be fully subscribed and encourage you to register early to avoid disappointment.

-Certification will be provided upon completion and information on recommended pre-reading will be supplied following registration.
+Recommended pre-reading will be supplied following registration and certification will be provided upon completion.
 Level 2 DDP training requires at least 6 months to pass following the completion of Level 1.